ocni-dtu/ocni-dtu/README.md

 # My Background
 Since I took my first course in Python as an exchange student at National University of Singapore, I haven't looked back.

-Initially I wanted learn to code because I was using #grasshopper3d and wanted to become better and understand the concepts behind it.
+Initially I wanted learn to code because I was using Grasshopper and wanted to become better and understand the concepts behind it.
-My choice fell on Python because I had heard about it during my studies and because I had discovered Ladybug and Honeybee, which were written in #python.
+My choice fell on Python because I had heard about it during my studies and because I had discovered Ladybug and Honeybee, which were written in Python.

 It was the hardest university course I ever took.